winitzki/scall/tutorial/programming_dhall.md

 but with extra arguments that explicitly ensure termination.

 In the previous chapter, we have shown how to use a recursion bound and a stop-gap value to create a "truncating hylomorphism".
-We will now implement a similar function when viewing hylomorphisms as general functions of type `t  r`.
+We will now implement a similar function when viewing hylomorphisms as general functions   of type `t → r`.
-This implementation will not depend on the `fix` function.
+This implementation will not depend on the `fix` function or on a stop-gap value of the least fixpoint type.

-The code is motivated by [an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html).
-One adds a `Natural`-valued bound on the depth of recursion, together with a "stop-gap" value of type `t → r`.
+Instead, the stop-gap value will have a more general type (`t → r`).
 The stop-gap value will be used when the recursion bound is smaller than the actual recursion depth of the input data.
 If the recursion bound is large enough, the hylomorphism's output value will be independent of the stop-gap value.
+This more general approach is motivated by [an example in an anonymous blog post](https://sassa-nf.dreamwidth.org/90732.html).

 To show how that works, we begin with Haskell code for the depth-bounded hylomorphism.
 Then we will translate that code to Dhall.